charlesbenfer/charlesbenfer.github.io/_posts/2025-4-29-cy_young_predictions.md

 What, if anything, do all 6 of these pitchers have in common?
 In 2024, Skubal relied a lot on his high 90's 4-Seam to blow by guys, and nasty breaking stuff to miss bats and confuse timing, combining to a 5-pitch mix of 4-seam, Change, Sinker, Slider, Curve with 33%, 27%, 20%, 15%, and 4% usage, respectively.
 In 2022, Sandy Alcantara threw 4 pitches with almost identical usage - Change, 4-seam, Sinker, Slider at 27%, 25%, 25%, 22% respectively.
 So a primary 4-seam with peppered off-speed and breaking pitches is not the formula, even though this is exactly what Blake Snell featured in 2023, throwing about 50%  4-seams.

 Pitch mix was never the answer, was it?
 If there was a 3 pitch sequence that resulted in a Cy Young winner, that would be the only 3-pitch sequence ever thrown.
 So perhaps, it boils down to command?
 Or velocity?
 When following this path of logic, the answer remains unclear.
-In 2022, Justin Verlander was in the top 94th percentile for walk-rate, limiting free bases with the best of them, while 2023 Blake Snell was in the bottom 4th percentile!!! of walk-rate.
+In 2022, Justin Verlander was in the top 94th percentile for walk-rate, limiting free bases with the best of them, while 2023 Blake Snell was in the bottom 4th percentile!!! of walk-rate, adopting a "well you aren't biting on my pitches, I bet the next guy will" mentality.

+The reality is, there is not one single metric or aspect of a pitcher's game that results in an effective season, let alone a Cy Young season.
+If we want to predict who will the Cy Young award in any given year, the problem arises: how do we quantify pitcher effectiveness?

+### Quantifying Pitcher Effectiveness